The SFW Residency at the Kent Cultural Alliance

 A primary driver for the purchase and renovation of this building was the creation of space where artists can explore the intersection of art and civic engagement.
 In 2024, the KCA will launch the SFW Residency with three six-week sessions for invited guest artists.
 In the summer of 2024, KCA will launch the public call for 2025 residencies.

-The KCA is honored to have the support of the National Endowment for the Arts, The Maryland State Arts Council, The Maryland Heritage Areas Authority (Stories of the Chesapeake) and the SFW Foundation as we launch this new program.
+The KCA is honored to have the support of the National Endowment for the Arts, The Maryland State Arts Council, The Maryland Heritage Areas Authority (Stories of the Chesapeake), The Mid-Shore Community Foundation, The Hedgelawn Foundation, and the SFW Foundation as we launch this new program.

 On this page, you will find a number of images of the finished and active spaces including resident artist en-suite bedrooms, common room and kitchen, as well as working studios and the main gallery.